frozenfoxx/grinder/README.md

 ## Repository
 There are several steps to be taken to prepare your repositories for dynamic deployment.
 * The `top.sls` file must be configured as if it is the *only* one being deployed.
 It can be completely unique between branches.
-* The *pillar* and *state* repositories at this time __must__ have the same branches as they will be deployed together.
+* The *pillar* and *states* repositories at this time __must__ have the same branches as they will be deployed together.
 This may be altered in the future.
 Just remember that when you make a new feature branch in your *states* repository you're going to have to make a corresponding branch for *pillar* as well.
 * Remove all external formulas from your *states* repository branches.
 In each branch place them into a `seasoning.yml` file located in the base of the *states* respository.
 There is an example YAML file specifying the format located in this repository.

 ## Salt